waldo2188/DatatableBundle/README.md

 You can set your own translated labels by adding in your translation catalog entries as define in `Resources/translations/messages.en.yml`

-You can also get the translated labels from *official datatable translation* repository, by configuring the bundle like below :
+You can also get the translated labels from *official DataTable translation* repository, by configuring the bundle like below :
 ```yaml
 waldo_datatable:
     all:    ~